Castle Rock Divorce Attorney Serving Douglas County Divorce Clients and the Entire Colorado Front Range Area

 Providing seasoned advocacy for you in Castle Rock divorce and custody cases.

-For over 40 years, our award winning law firm has been providing clients with the seasoned advocacy that they need when encountering one of life’s most difficult challenges–divorce.
+For over 40 years, our award winning Douglas County divorce attorneys have served our clients with the seasoned advocacy that they need when encountering one of life’s most difficult challenges–divorce.
 We are discreet, strategic, and we get results.
 Protecting your assets is our priority and ensuring that the best interests of your children remain paramount.

 We have experienced teams of divorce lawyers, paralegals and other professionals who can assist you with all facets of legal issues affecting families.
 Our Douglas County divorce attorneys are former judges, prosecutors, or public defenders, so they know to present cases persuasively to judges.
 Many divorce attorneys are uncomfortable in the courtoom, but ours have the large numbers of trials under their belts that only these prior experiences can provide an attorney.